Professor and Extension Specialist

 Lab: E202 Plant Sciences

 Extension responsibilities primarily involve outreach activities related to diagnosis and management of insect pests of horticultural crops in Colorado.
-Shared Extension responsibilities (with Frank Peairs) also extend to management of household insects, those of medical importance, 4-H entomology, and general entomological inquiries.
+Shared Extension responsibilities (with others in Department) also extend to management of household insects and general entomological inquiries.
 The Insect Information Website http://bspm.agsci.colostate.edu/outreach-button/insect-information/ consolidates much of the material used in Extension programing.

-Cranshaw, W., D. Leatherman, W. Jacobi and L. Mannix (coordinators).
-2004 (Revision).
-Insects and Diseases of Woody Plants of the Central Rockies.
-Cooperative Extension Bulletin 506A.
-292 pp.
+Cranshaw, W., W. Jacobi, D. Leatherman, and N. Tisserat.
+2014.
+Insects and Diseases of Woody Plants in Colorado.
+Colorado State University Extension Bulletin 506A.
+322 pp.

 Cranshaw, W.S., H.J.
 Larsen, Jr. and R.J.
 Zimmerman.
 2011.
 Notes on fruit damage by the European paper wasp, Polistes dominula (Christ) (Hymenoptera: Vespidae).
 Southwestern Entomologist 36(1): 103-105. doi: http://dx.doi.org/10.3958/059.036.0110